mixu/pipe-iterators/readme.md

 pi.forEach(callback, [thisArg])
 ```

-Calls a function for each element in the stream. `callback` is invoked with two arguments:
+Returns a duplex stream which calls a function for each element in the stream. `callback` is invoked with two arguments - `obj` (the element value) and `index` (the element index).

-- the element value
-- the element index

 The return value from the callback is ignored.

 If `thisArg` is provided, it is available as `this` within the callback.

-- `forEach(function(obj) {})`: returns a stream that iterates over every element in the stream and passes through every element.

 ```js
 pi.fromArray(['a', 'b', 'c'])